 - Associazione Internazionale di Diritto delle Assicurazioni.

 AIDA shall by the following ways and means, in addition to any others the Presidential Council may consider appropriate, endeavour to achieve the aims enumerated in Art.
-2 par.2.
+1.2.

-a) providing for the organisation of world congresses at regular intervals, as a rule every four years, by one or more National Sections, including publication of relevant papers and documents;
+a) providing for the organisation of world congresses at regular intervals, as a rule every four years, by one or more National Chapters, including publication of relevant papers and documents;

 b) participation, when considered useful, in international meetings, such as congresses, conferences, symposia, round-table conferences, etc. in co-operation with other bodies concerned;

-c) issue of periodicals reporting on the activities of AIDA and its National Sections and on developments in insurance law (legislation, jurisprudence, doctrine);
+c) issue of periodicals reporting on the activities of AIDA and its National Chapters and on developments in insurance law (legislation, jurisprudence, doctrine);

 d) publication of monographs dealing with insurance law and related matters;